 Active Rehabilitation for Children and Adolescents Who are Slow to Recover from Concussion.

 There are no evidence-based guidelines for providing treatment and rehabilitation services to student athletes who are slow to recover from concussion.
 Through a series of studies with our Canadian collaborators, we will advance knowledge and refine treatment strategies for children and adolescents who have persistent symptoms and problems following their injuries.

 Are Former Athletes at Risk for Future Brain Disease and Neurodegeneration?

 There have been thousands of media reports relating to former athletes being at increased risk for future brain disease and neurodegeneration.
 The most commonly used term for this disease is “chronic traumatic encephalopathy,” but it has also been claimed that other diseases, such as Alzheimer’s disease and amyotrophic lateral sclerosis (“Lou Gehrig’s disease”), could be linked to repetitive concussions.
 The scientific evidence, however, linking athletics and repetitive injury to brain disease is limited.
 We will pursue national and international research on this topic.

 Dr. Iverson joined the Department of Physical Medicine and Rehabilitation at Harvard Medical School in January of 2013 after spending 18 years in the Faculty of Medicine, Department of Psychiatry, at the University of British Columbia.
 He received his bachelor’s degree from University of Northern Iowa, and master’s and PhD from West Virginia University.
-He conducted his pre-doctoral internship at University of Missouri-Columbia and post-doctoral fellowship at University of Oklahoma.
+He completed his pre-doctoral internship at University of Missouri-Columbia and his post-doctoral fellowship at University of Oklahoma Health Sciences Center.